burncycl/risc-zero-coding-demonstration/README.md

 ## Best Practices Employed

+- Proper documentation everywhere.
+I'm big on Documentation!
+Back in high-school, Tim got me using Mediawiki for all my documentation.
+I use Documentation + Automation as a conduit for all my work.
-- Docker is Entrypoint for work.
+- Docker local developmeent is entrypoint for automation.
 Because it always "works on my machine".
-But, the next poor dev doesn't have your machine!
-We'll use Docker to help eliminate this issue.
+But, the next poor developer doesn't have your machine!
+We'll use Docker to help eliminate this issue (this is a newer pattern).
+- Ansible Local Development automation is also avaiable for folks (like me) who don't like running in containers, but rather a native Linux environment.
 - Implemented Terraform Remote State.
-Because local state is too cheap and easy for a proper systems.
+Because local state is too cheap and easy for a proper system.
 - Utilized `Makefile` for simplified push button execution.
 Detects dependencies and fails fast if there is an issue.
-Superior in bubbling up exit code status for downstream commands and scripts.
+Superior in bubbling up exit code status for downstream commands and scripts over shell scripts.
 Adds flexibility in that it can chain dependencies or call single part of a large build.
+- Implemented roles for all subsequent automation, because hard-code credentials are gross.
+SSO + Roles FTW!

 ## Getting Started